tek/chromatin.py/README.md

 ## Install

-If the variable `g:chromatin_autostart` is unset or `1`, all plugins will be installed and activated after startup.
+If the variable `g:chromatin_autostart` is unset or `1`, all plugins will be installed and activated on neovim startup or after they have been added.

 To manually trigger installation, execute `CrmSetupPlugins`.

 ## Activate

 Each plugin gets its own plugin host, allowing differing library dependency versions.

-In order to manually trigger loading the plugins, execute `CrmActivate [plugin_names]`.
+In order to manually trigger the activation of plugins, execute `CrmActivate [plugin_names]`.

 ## Update